wobo-gavin/repo0312/docs/request-options.rst

 ----

 :Summary: Set to a string to specify the path to a file containing a PEM
-        formatted /* Replaced /* Replaced /* Replaced client */ */ */ side certificate.
+        formatted /* Replaced /* Replaced client */ */ side certificate.
 If a password is required, then set to an array containing the path to the PEM file in the first array element followed by the password required for the certificate in the second array element.